- City Services

-The City of Owatonna is proactively treating approximately 400 boulevard ash trees for Emerald Ash Borer (EAB).
+The City of Owatonna is proactively treating ash trees for Emerald Ash Borer (EAB).
 EAB has been identified in Steele County, resulting in a quarantine of Steele County.
 The effort by the City of Owatonna is expected to delay the spread of EAB.
-There are approximately 1,200 boulevard ash trees, and the City intends to treat approximately 1/3 each year, resulting in a three year treatment rotation.
+There are approximately 1,200 boulevard ash trees, and the City intends to treat approximately 1/3 each year, resulting in a three-year treatment rotation.
 The treatment of the boulevard trees benefits private trees as well.
-When the bugs travel from tree to tree they die when they eat from treated tree.
+As the bugs travel from tree to tree, they die when they eat from treated tree.
 Not all trees need to be treated for the program to be effective.

 Minnesota is highly susceptible to the destruction caused by EAB.
 The state has approximately one billion ash trees, the most any state in the nation.
 According to the most recent survey (1997) conducted by the Public Works Department, the City contains approximately 4,553 boulevard trees.
 According to a DNR Community Tree Survey conducted in 2010, Ash trees represent 21.1% of trees, within one chain of the boulevard.

 The biggest risk of spreading EAB comes from people unknowingly moving firewood or other ash products harboring larvae.
 Follow these easy steps to keep EAB from spreading:

 - Don’t transport firewood.
 Buy firewood locally from approved vendors and burn it where you buy it.

 - Be aware of the quarantine restrictions.
 If you live in a quarantined county, be aware of the restrictions on movement of products such as trees, woodchips, and firewood.